caleblopez96/caleblopez96/README.md

 ### Hello 👋<br>

 My name is Caleb.
-I am a full-time student currently pursuing my Bachelor of Science in Graphic Information Technology with a focus in full-stack web development from Arizona State University.
-I am passionate about solving problems with code, and I thrive on the challenges that web development offers.<br>
+I'm currently a full-time student at Arizona State University, studying full-stack web development.
+I’m passionate about building web applications and solving problems through code.
+Trying to turn my passion into a career.<br>